-- A. When a class of positions is assigned to a higher pay range, employees in that class may receive a one-step pay increase or an increase to the minimum step of the new range, whichever is higher. - B. When a class of positions is assigned to a lower pay range, the salaries of employees in that class will remain unchanged.
+- A. When a class of positions is assigned to a higher pay range, employees in that class may receive a an increase to the minimum step of the new range. - B. When a class of positions is assigned to a lower pay range, the salaries of employees in that class will remain unchanged.
 If this assignment to a lower pay range results in an employee being paid at a rate above the maximum step established for the new class, the salary of the employee shall be maintained at that level until such time as the employee's pay range is increased above the employee's current salary.

-Section 312 Pay for Part-Time Work
+Section 311 Pay for Part-Time Work